 Legal Journeys provides teachers with materials that are easy to use and interesting to elementary school-level students.
 The lessons can be used to help children understand justice and the legal system.

-Purchase Legal Journeys
+Purchase Legal Journeys: Not available

 The curriculum is divided into three levels.
 There are three components to each level: